12.4 C

 The biodiversity of Årstaskogen

-Certain species that are present in the area could also be mentioned.
+It is also possible to mention specific species that are present in the area.
 For example, the rare fungus “tallticka” (Phellinus pini) is common on old pine trees in Årstaskogen.
-Bird species such as the crested tit, black woodpecker, great spotted woodpecker, and nuthatch are also frequently observed
+Bird species such as the crested tit, black woodpecker, great spotted woodpecker, and nuthatch are also frequently observed.

 A paradise for outdoor enthusiasts